 Your skin and scalp are composed of similar ingredients such as fats, ceramides, and proteins.
 If your scalp is suffering from any of the above, you could do a lot worse than take the same approach to your scalp as you would for your skin.
 The acid mantle on your scalp is a balanced eco-system; if something upsets it then it can easily be thrown off balance.

 Consider using gentle, non-stripping products that will protect the scalp and keep it healthy.
-Clay, Hyaluronic acid, ceramides, and salicylic acid are common ingredients found in your favorite skin care products.
+Clay, Hyaluronic acid, ceramides, and salicylic acid are common ingredients found in your favourite skin care products.
 Lately, many hair care companies are including them in hair care products because they work wonders – not only for your skin, but also your scalp.